Call for 2022 USC Lusk Center for Real Estate Research Applications

-The USC Lusk Center for Real Estate is pleased to announce the availability of research awards to become available in July 2021.
-The stipends are to facilitate high-quality research that will eventually get published in the leading scientific journals.
+The USC Lusk Center for Real Estate is pleased to announce the availability of research stipends to become available in July 2022.
+The stipends will facilitate high-quality research that will eventually get published in the leading scientific journals.
 The broad topics should be related to real estate and urban issues.

 Research Award Spotlight

 Annette Kim, Sol Price School of Public Policy

 The Price of Crowding: Modeling the Rental Market for Overcrowded Housing in Shanghai

 One coping strategy that lower-income people around the world, especially im(migrants), use to survive in major urban centers is to rent a bed in a crowded apartment.
 We propose to create and analyze original data about Shanghai’s crowded rental housing market, where our preliminary data shows an average of 24 people living in 3 bedrooms, with 8 beds in a room.

 Our study will help lay groundwork for studying this sub-market through our novel dataset and modeling techniques.
 We have developed and tested a methodology for scraping data from the internet of this live market before the ads disappear within a few months time.
 Our data source provides us unique variables so that we will be able to price gender differentials in this housing market.
 Furthermore, we will develop metrics proposing how to frame this phenomenon: a pricing structure for the level of crowding in a bedroom.

 Our findings will be valuable for informing housing policy debates that are currently seeking to monitor housing overcrowding.
 Previous studies have been primarily qualitative and focused on health impacts but have not studied the market and its revealed preference structures and pricing.

 Research cited in the CityLab feature When Affordable Housing in Shanghai Is a Bed in the Kitchen by Linda Poon

 About the USC Lusk Center for Real Estate